Last updated on May 19th, 2024 at 01:50 pm

 It’s necessary to weigh potential risks of waiving contingencies against peace of mind when considering your best interest.

-Alternative Options to Protect Your Interests
+Alternative Options to Protect Buyers

 This involves hiring a professional inspector to assess the property before making an offer.